 6. The Adventures of Baron Munchausen (1988)

-The Adventure of Baron Munchausen, is another of Terry Gilliam’s ecstatic imagination.
+The Adventure of Baron Munchausen is another of Terry Gilliam’s ecstatic imagination.
 Turning a German myth into reel life.
 Munchausen has been the centre of tall tales among the people.
 The third in Gilliam’s “Trilogy of Imagination”, depicts the escapade of an elderly man from an autocratic society.
-An old man claims to be Munchausen, during a play by a theatre troop.
+An old man claims to be Munchausen during a play by a theatre troop.
 He later gathers his remarkable associates to battle the Ottoman Turks, waging the war against the Empire.
-Seemingly, an adventure fantasy, it holds a brilliant message of imagination breaking free.
+Seemingly an adventure fantasy, it holds a brilliant message of imagination breaking free.
 It was a box-office flop yet has gained a cult status since 1988.

 5. Time Bandits (1981)

-Time Bandits is the story of a little boy’s imagination, that actually turns real.
+Time Bandits is the story of a little boy’s imagination that actually turns real.
 The first in ‘The Imagination Trilogy‘, is the tale of a boy untangling from his orderly parents and living.
 Yet another brilliant time-travel movie from Terry Gilliam.
 Kevin and six Dwarfs maneuver through time and space in search of riches.
-In this journey, Kevin undergoes an adventure worth a life time.
-Gilliam proves his excellence, he visualized a mature plot from a child’s perspective.
+In this journey, Kevin undergoes an adventure worth a lifetime.
+Gilliam proves his excellence; he visualizes a mature plot from a child’s perspective.
 The ending is kept dark, refining the taste of the movie.
-Sean Connery, Shalley Duvall and his mate from Monty Python-John Cleese profoundly played their characters, while the Director plays with his visual effects and camera elements as always.
+Sean Connery, Shelley Duvall, and his mate from Monty Python-John Cleese profoundly played their characters, while the Director played with his visual effects and camera elements as always.

 4. Fisher King (1991)

-Terry Gilliam was considered a man of unusual fantasies and imaginative films, until Fisher King.
+Terry Gilliam was considered a man of unusual fantasies and imaginative films until Fisher King.
 It’s a comedy-drama about Radio jockey Jack Lucas(Jeff Bridges) trying to seek redemption by building the life of a delusional man.
 His insensitive comments lead to mass murder-suicide, killing Parry’s(Late Robin Williams) wife.
-An emotional story-line is brilliantly merged with Gilliam’s ecstatic imagination.
+An emotional storyline is brilliantly merged with Gilliam’s ecstatic imagination.
 Inspirational in different ways, Jeff and Williams provide mature roles, yet its Mercedes Ruehl giving a moving performance.
 The concept of The Holy Grail is excellently utilized in the plot, through Parry’s imagination.
 It has always been delightful to watch Late Robin Williams go, put aside, a delusional man.
 Significantly, Ruehl played Jack’s love interest and surprisingly received Academy.
-Fisher King received accolades from critics and audience as well.
+Fisher King received accolades from critics and audiences as well.
 It also marks the first installment of Gilliam’s “Americana Trilogy”.

 3. Brazil (1985)